 As such it is currently a unique device in the world of innovation for education: an integral concept with a rugged design that offers access to educational and creative resources in places where quality training and tools for education staff are rare or inexistent.
 It constitutes a safe learning environment for populations and provides education staff, students and families with ICT-based innovative pedagogical methods and tools, complementing formal and non-formal education.
 Content partners include Khan Academy and Coursera – It is a creative hub, engaging interactivity, individual or collective learning and user content production.

-Since the launch of the experimentation in 2014, regular monitoring and three evaluations have been conducted.
+The first Ideas Boxes were implemented in Burundi in 2014.
+With more than 24,000 visits in only three months and more than 3,000 registered users, this pilot project met with great success.
+Since then, Ideas Box centers have been set up in refugee camps in Burundi, Jordan and Ethiopia.
+Since the launch, regular monitoring and three evaluations have been conducted.
 These have shown four transformational impacts of the Ideas Box on the academic levels of schoolchildren and on trainers’ teaching methods.

 Ideas Box’s future plans include scaling up through three strategic axes: producing a greater number of boxes, developing a consortium of partners for high quality content and developing their user community.
 Ideas Box is also working towards a revenue business stream model.
 At the same time, major humanitarian NGOs and UN agencies are working with Ideas Box to make it a standard feature of humanitarian response.